Maybe Accepting Guests

 Some random personal facts:

-- We live in an eco-village, 3 km away from Järna, 50 km south of Stockholm
+- I live 3 km away from Järna, 50 km south of Stockholm - and my son lives with me every now and then

 - Together with some activists I have started a NGO Animal Rights Lithuania where I also served as a board member, check out www.animalrights.lt - in addition I am also a chief editor and author of www.vegan.lt